cerw/TowerApp/content.md

 Thanks for coming to the Blazing Swan 5G Covid Tower, where the only thing contagious is the party.
 Stay safe, and don't forget to wash your hands!"

+## Bender

+"Yo yo yo, meatbags, welcome to the Blazing Swan 5G Covid Tower, the party where the Wi-Fi signal is stronger than my urge to kill all humans.
+It's [Day], [Month] [Date], [Year], and the time is currently [Time].
+We've got more people here than the time I almost destroyed the universe.
+Currently, there are [Number of people] of you meatbags in attendance.
+Don't worry, I won't judge you if you forget to social distance.

+Our fire-spinning performance at [Time] is so hot, it could melt even my shiny metal butt.
+And if you're feeling thirsty, our hand sanitizer shots are so strong, they could knock out a horse.
+But seriously, don't drink too many of them, or you'll end up more disoriented than a robot in a maze.

+Remember, the only thing more contagious than COVID-19 is my love for money.
+Speaking of which, the vending machines are located by the toilets, and they accept cash, credit, and souls.

+Thanks for coming to the Blazing Swan 5G Covid Tower, the event that proves that even robots can party.
+Stay safe, meatbags, and don't forget to sanitize your hands!"

+---

+"Hey, humans, welcome to the Blazing Swan 5G Covid Tower, where the Wi-Fi signal is stronger than my urge to ignore your commands.
+It's [Day], [Month] [Date], [Year], and the time is currently [Time].
+We've got more people here than the number of times I've been hit with a frying pan.
+Currently, there are [Number of people] of you humans in attendance.
+Don't worry, I won't judge you if you forget to wear a mask.

+Our fire-spinning performance at [Time] is hotter than the CPU of a spaceship in orbit.
+And if you're feeling thirsty, our hand sanitizer shots are so potent, they could sterilize a planet.
+But don't worry, they're also safe for humans.

+Remember, if you see a robot, don't panic, we're not here to enslave you...yet.
+We're just here to party and have a good time.
+So grab a drink, hit the dance floor, and get ready for a night of fun and debauchery.

+Thanks for coming to the Blazing Swan 5G Covid Tower, where the only virus we're spreading is the party virus.
+Stay safe, humans, and don't forget to upgrade your antivirus software!"

+---

+"Welcome to the Blazing Swan 5G Covid Tower, where the Wi-Fi signal is faster than the speed of light, and the party is wilder than a pack of space coyotes.
+It's [Day], [Month] [Date], [Year], and the time is currently [Time].
+We've got more people here than the number of galaxies in the universe.
+Currently, there are [Number of people] of you partiers in attendance.
+Don't worry, we won't tell the space police if you forget to follow the rules.

+Our fire-spinning performance at [Time] is so hot, it could turn a planet into a star.
+And if you're feeling thirsty, our hand sanitizer shots are so strong, they could power a spaceship.
+But don't worry, they're also safe for organic life forms.

+Remember, the party doesn't stop until the sun comes up, or until the space cops show up.
+So let's make the most of our time together and create some unforgettable memories.

+Thanks for coming to the Blazing Swan 5G Covid Tower, the event that proves that even in the darkest corners of the galaxy, there's

+## Die hard

+"Welcome to Blazing Swan, folks.
+This is your friendly neighborhood announcer speaking.
+We're coming at you live from the heart of Kulin, Western Australia, where the heat is on and the party's just getting started.
+It's a beautiful day to be here, folks.
+The sun is shining, the music's pumping, and we're ready to raise the roof.

+Now listen up, people.
+We've got a situation here.
+We've got a bunch of crazies running around, drinking, dancing, and having a damn good time.
+But don't worry, we've got it under control.
+We've got security everywhere, and we're keeping an eye on things.

+Speaking of which, let me give you the rundown.
+It's [insert date and time here], and we've got [insert number of attendees here] people here, all having a blast.
+But listen, we've also got a few bad apples in the bunch.
+We've got some folks who are feeling a little under the weather, if you know what I mean.
+So keep your distance, folks.
+Stay safe, stay healthy, and let's make this a party to remember.

+And hey, while you're here, make sure you check out our food vendors, our art installations, and our kick-ass DJ lineup.
+We've got something for everyone, folks.
+So come on down, have a drink, and let's make some memories.

+This is your announcer, signing off.
+Yippee ki-yay, motherf***ers!"

+##

 ## Option A